lucabianchini/contacthub-sdk-java/README.md

 ## Contributing to this library

-Althpough this is a Java library, we use [sbt](http://www.scala-sbt.org/) as the build tool.
+Although this is a Java library, we use [sbt](http://www.scala-sbt.org/) as the build tool.

 `sbt compile` will compile all the Java sources to `target/classes`